 I am Kevin P. Edgecomb, BA University of California at Berkeley, MDiv Holy Cross Greek Orthodox School of Theology, MPhil University of Oxford.
-Hopefully in the near future I’ll be adding PhD or DPhil to that list.
+I intend to be adding DPhil or PhD to that list at some point.

-Many things have happened since my beginning to write this blog, not least of which has been a long, though not entirely intentional, hiatus (2012 to 2018!).
-Over the course of that time, my perspective and interests have, of course, experienced a number of changes.
+Many things have happened since my beginning to write this blog in 2005, including an extended, if unintended, hiatus.
+Over the course of time, my perspective and interests have, of course, experienced a number of changes.
 Rather than retain writing in which I find little of value, I have pruned the blog of what I found to be dead branches.

 About the name “bombaxo”